fossasia/loklak_walls/README.md

 [![Build Status](https://travis-ci.org/fossasia/loklak_webclient.svg?branch=master)](https://travis-ci.org/fossasia/loklak_webclient)
 [![Code Climate](https://codeclimate.com/github/fossasia/loklak_webclient/badges/gpa.svg)](https://codeclimate.com/github/fossasia/loklak_webclient)

-The loklak web client is an application that showcase the possibilities of using the loklak server data sources.
+The loklak web client is an application that showcases the possibilities of using the loklak server data sources.
 To use the loklak webclient, you need a running loklak server or use the API provide by http://loklak.org. loklak.org run a server application which is able to collect messages from various sources, including twitter.
 The server contains a search index and a peer-to-peer index sharing interface.
 All messages are stored in an elasticsearch index.

 ---